oluwaseun-Adesina/Devcareer-assignment-two/readme.md

 To get a local copy up and running follow these simple steps:

 1. Clone the repository: `https://github.com/oluwaseun-Adesina/Devcareer-assignment-one.git`
-2. Navigate to the project directory: `cd Devcareer-assignment-one`
+2. Navigate to the project directory: `cd Devcareer-assignment-two`
 3. Open the index.html file with live server